| Thaibirding.com

 Tours from Krabi/Phuket |

-Three days: Khao Sok National Park - Taking in a
+Three days: Khao Sok National Park - Taking in a coastal

-quest for Helmeted Hornbill, Banded Pitta, Blue-banded Kingfisher
+Helmeted Hornbill, Banded Pitta, Blue-banded Kingfisher and

-back and stopping at a wetland site on the way: contact
+stopping at a wetland site on the way: contact

 me.

-for the specialities which include Brown-winged Kingfisher,
+will look for the specialities which include Brown-winged Kingfisher,

 Mangrove Pitta and, if we are lucky, Ruddy Kingfisher.
 Moving